george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 >>
 >> To specify a built-in transition in a resource file, follow these steps:
 >>
 >>  1. Add the `res/transition/` directory to your project.
 >>  2. Create a new XML resource file inside this directory.
 >>  3. Add an XML node for one of the built-in transitions.
+>>
+>> - Create a transition instance in your code
+>>
+>> This technique is useful for creating transition objects dynamically if you modify the user interface in your code, and to create simple built-in transition instances with few or no parameters.
+>>
+>> To create an instance of a built-in transition, invoke one of the public constructors in the subclasses of the [Transition](https://developer.android.com/reference/android/transition/Transition.html) class.